hbctraining/Intro-to-shell-flipped/lessons/04_working_with_files.md

 ```

-## Writing files
+# Writing files

-We've been able to do a lot of work with files that already exist, but what if we want to write our own files.
-Obviously, we're not going to type in a FASTA file, but you'll see as we go, there are a lot of reasons we'll want to write/create a file or edit an existing file.
+We've been able to do a lot of work with files that already exist, but what if we want to write and create our own files?
+Obviously, we're not going to type in sequence information for a FASTA file, but you'll see as we go that there are a lot of situations in which we would need to write/create a file or edit an existing file.

-To create or edit files we will need to use a **text editor**.
+In order to create or edit files we will need to use a **text editor**.
 When we say, "text editor," we really do mean "text": these editors can
-only work with plain character data, not tables, images, or any other
-media.
-The types of text editors available can generally be grouped into **graphical user interface (GUI) text editors** and **command-line editors**.
+only work with plain character data, not tables, images, or any other media.
+The types of text editors available can generally be grouped into two categories: **graphical user interface (GUI) text editors** and **command-line editors**.

-### GUI text editors
+**GUI text editors**

 A GUI is an interface that has buttons and menus that you can click on to issue commands to the computer and you can move about the interface just by pointing and clicking.
 You might be familar with GUI text editors, such as [TextWrangler](http://www.barebones.com/products/textwrangler/), [Sublime](http://www.sublimetext.com/), and [Notepad++](http://notepad-plus-plus.org/), which allow you to write and edit plain text documents.
 These editors often have features to easily search text, extract text, and highlight syntax from multiple programming languages.
-They are great tools, but since they are 'point-and-click', we cannot efficiently use them from the command line remotely on a compute cluster.
+They are great tools, but since they are 'point-and-click', we cannot efficiently use them from the command line.

-### Command-line editors
+**Command-line editors**

 When working remotely, we need a text editor that functions from the command line interface.
-Within these editors, since you cannot 'point-and-click', you must navigate the interface using the arrow keys and shortcuts.
+With command-line editors you must navigate the interface using the arrow keys and shortcuts, since you do not have the option to 'point-and-click'.

-While there are simpler editors available for use (i.e. [nano](http://www.nano-editor.org/)), most computational scientists tend to favor editors that have greater functionality.
 Some popular editors include [Emacs](http://www.gnu.org/software/emacs/), [Vim](http://www.vim.org/), or a graphical editor such as [Gedit](http://projects.gnome.org/gedit/).
 These are editors which are generally available for use on high-performance compute clusters.
+There are also simpler editors available for use (i.e. [nano](http://www.nano-editor.org/)), but tend to have limited functionality.

-### Introduction to Vim
+## Introduction to Vim

 To write and edit files, we're going to use a text editor called 'Vim'.
 Vim is a very powerful text editor, and it offers extensive text editing options.
 However, in this introduction we are going to focus on exploring some of the more basic functions.
 There is a lot of functionality that we are not going to cover during this session, but encourage you to go further as you become more comfortable using it.
 To help you remember some of the keyboard shortcuts that are introduced below and to allow you to explore additional functionality on your own, we have compiled a [cheatsheet](https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course/blob/master/resources/VI_CommandReference.pdf).

 ### Vim Interface

-You can create a document by calling a text editor and providing the name of the document you wish to create.
-Change directories to the `unix_lesson/other` folder and create a document using `vim` entitled `draft.txt`:
+You can create a document by calling a text editor (in our case `vim`) and providing the name of the document you wish to create.
+Change directories to the `~/unix_lesson/other` folder and create a document using `vim` entitled `draft.txt`:

 ```bash
 $ cd ~/unix_lesson/other